masterbatcoderman10/Segmentation-Model-Parent-Class/README.md

 The argument `disable_progress` can be set to True if you wish to disable the progress bar.

+The output tensor contains the predicted masks for each image in the batch.
+The activation function applied depends on the number of classes predicted by the model.
+If the model predicts 1 class, then a `sigmoid` activation is applied.
+If the model predicts more than 1 class, then a `softmax` activation is applied.
+Resulting in a `ndarray` of shape `(num_images, num_classes, height, width)`.

 ### Single Image Prediction

 For predicting a single image, you can use the `predict_image` method inherited from `BaseModel`.